Commercial Street was originally known as North Street until 1897

 Grace Linn Memorial Methodist Church – 1988

-Former Gorham Precott Block – 1988
+Former Gorham Prescott Block – 1988

 The former E. W. Martin & Sons Logging Company Main Office on the left remained in the Martin Family for years.
 It was rented out as an apartment and was the residence of Ervin’s son, Gerald Martin for a time.

-Norman “Betz” McCormack sold his store on the right in 1971 to Linwood & Carolyn Wheeler who also operated a store there for a year before selling to Charlie Pelkie in 1972 who operated his business as “Pelkie’s Market”.
+Norman “Betz” McCormack sold his store on the right in 1971 to Linwood & Carolyn Wheeler who operated a store there for a year before selling to Charlie Pelkie in 1972 who operated his business as “Pelkie’s Market”.
 Rocky Rice & Vicki Getchell purchased the building in 1977 and opened as “V&R Market” before moving to the Hartland Drug Store location in 1981.
 Numerous families lived upstairs over the years.